-The Bank uses the internal model for credit risk (the Monte Carlo Method) in estimating credit risk, and measures credit risk on a monthly basis.
+The Bank uses the internal model for credit risk (the Monte Carlo Method) in estimating credit risk, and measures credit risk.
 The scope of measurement includes loans, guarantees, foreign exchange, and securities (e.g. corporate bonds), as well as off-balance-sheet transactions (e.g. swaps).
 The Bank measures the amount of credit risk by defining it as the potential impairment amounts incurred from credit exposure.

 The method of measuring credit risk involves performing simulations on tens of thousands of scenarios using statistical models for the credit portfolio.
-Such exercise intends to simulate adverse changes of asset value due to rating changes of obligors or invested products, and losses incurred from defaults.
+Such exercise is intended to simulate deterioration or loss in assets value due to rating changes of obligors or investment products or due to defaults.
 Key parameters for the simulation include probability of defaults (PD) for each rating category, rating transition probability (likelihood for changes of one rating category to another rating category), and correlation among credit exposures.
 Using the simulation results, the Bank estimates the distribution of potential losses on the Bank's credit portfolio over the next year.

 The economic capital of the Bank is managed by calculating two figures for the amount of credit risk, namely the "Expected Loss (EL)," the average indicator of losses on simulated scenarios, and the "Maximum Projected Loss," defined as the potential losses in the worst case scenario in the simulation.
-Utilizing EL and UL, the Bank monitors the utilization of allocated risk capital against the amount of risk under economic capital management.
+Utilizing EL and

+UL, the Bank monitors the utilization of allocated risk capital against the amount of risk under economic capital management.